September 14-22 (or Sept 26), 2019

 Breakfast in Monterosso, and then we'll set off for the quaint town of Lucca, our first destination in Tuscany!
 Tuscany is known worldwide for its art, picture-perfect rolling hills, breathtaking landscapes, unique architecture, and of course: all the delicious, delectable FOOD!!

 We will arrive to Lucca in the late morning, a city known for the well-preserved Renaissance walls encircling its historic city center and cobblestoned streets.
 Together, we'll explore the city center and its beautiful churches, with some free time for independent wanderings and shopping as well as options for lunch.
-We will also visit some of the most traditional artisan shops in the city, learning from the amazing local wood carvers and textiles makers.
+We will also visit some of the most traditional artisan shops in the city, learning from the amazing local wood carvers and textile makers.

 MEALS: B, D